Skip to main content

 Kilauea Volcano

-Hawaii Volcanoes National Park, Big Island of Hawaii, Hawaii
+Hawaii Volcanoes National Park, Big Island of Hawaii, HI, 96718

-Kilauea Volcano is the star of the Big Island’s Volcanoes National Park, Hawaii's only UNESCO World Heritage Site.
-Kilauea Volcano remains active, spouting orange lava, venting steam, glowing, and sputtering.
-When conditions are safe, it’s possible to drive around the volcano's edge on the 11-mile (17-kilometer) Crater Rim Drive.
+Kilauea Volcano is the star of the Big Island’s Volcanoes National Park, Hawaii’s only UNESCO World Heritage Site.
+The volcano remains active—in fact, it’s one of the most active volcanoes in the world—spouting orange lava, venting steam, glowing, and sputtering with near regularity.
+When conditions are safe, you can drive around the volcano’s edge on the 11-mile (17-kilometer) Crater Rim Drive.

 As a highlight of Hawaii Volcanoes National Park (and the Big Island as a whole), Kilauea features on just about every sightseeing tour.
 At the Jaggar Museum and Observatory, you can see steam rising from Halema‘uma‘u Crater and, as it begins to get dark, a glow from the lava lake within.
 Those craving a more adventurous experience can opt for a guided cycling tour through the national park, hike to the summit of Kilauea, or combine a national park tour with an afternoon of ziplining over the Umauma River.